 \subsection{Invariance}

-The Kuranishi structure we constructed may depend on the various choices we made.
+The Kuranishi structure we constructed depends on the various choices we made.
 However we have the following (the proof is minor adaptation of the proof of Theorem $17.11$ of \cite{FO}):

-\begin{proposition} The system of singular chains $W_{\mathcal{T}}$ depends on the almost complex structure $J$ and various choice we made to define a Kuranishi structure.
-Different choices lead to system of homological chains that are homotopic, with the homotopy determined up to equivalence. \end{proposition}
+\begin{theorem} The system of singular chains $W_{\mathcal{T}}$ depends on the almost complex structure $J$ and various choice we made to define a Kuranishi structure.
+Different choices lead to systems of singular chains that are homotopic, with homotopy determined up to equivalence. \end{theorem}

 \begin{proof} Let $J$ and $J'$ be two different complex structures compatible with the symplectic structure $\omega$.
 Let $J_s$ be a family of compatible almost complex structures such that $J_s=J$ for $s \in [0,\varepsilon]$ and $J_s=J'$ for $s \in [1-\varepsilon,1]$.
 Define